Peonies Paint by Number Kits with Pink Velvet Petals & Romantic Blooms

 A Flower People Give

 There's also a more personal route.
-A peony bouquet from a wedding, or a photo of flowers tied to a particular day, can be turned into personalized paint by numbers, so the painting carries a specific memory rather than a stock design.
-That works whether you're making it for someone else or keeping the moment for yourself.
+A wedding bouquet, or a photo of flowers tied to a particular day, can become personalized paint by numbers, so the painting carries a specific memory rather than a stock design.

 Work from the center outward, one petal at a time, and let the petals stay slightly different from one another.
-A peony painted too uniformly looks stiff and flat; the small variations in shape and shade are what make it look soft and real.
-A light hand at the edges keeps that ruffled, almost velvet quality rather than a hard outline.
+A peony painted too uniformly looks stiff; the small variations are what make it look soft and real.
+A light hand at the edges keeps that ruffled, almost velvet quality.

 If you like this soft, garden-romantic style, it sits naturally beside hydrangea kits, or you can browse more floral designs to compare other blooms first.